 Kathryn played for the Scotland U17s for 5 years, captaining this for 4.
 Her most notable performance during this time was 173* in an unbroken partnership of 336 with her sister Sarah.
 Kathryn was selected to be part of the ICC Associate Rookie Programme during the WBBL for the Melbourne Stars.
 Here she had the opportunity to train alongside some of best Australian internationalists, such as Meg Lanning.

-In 2017 Bryce took over the mantle of vice-captain of the national team.
+In 2018 Bryce took over the mantle of captain of the national team.
 She will quite often open the bowling and bat at 3 for the national squad in conjunction with being an excellent fielder.
+She has also been selected for the Trent Rockets in the ECB’s new The Hundred tournament commencing in July 2020.

-Kathryn currently plays for Watsonian Cricket Club in Edinburgh, expect to hear her name again as she continues to impress.
-She is currently studying Sport and Exercise Science at Loughbourgh University having taken her gap year playing cricket in Australia for three months.
+Kathryn is currently studying Sport and Exercise Science at Loughbourgh University having taken her gap year playing cricket in Australia for three months

 Aside from cricket, Kathryn was very involved in music at school gaining Grade 8 in both Violin and Clarinet, playing in multiple orchestras and singing in choirs.